Rishi-Chakraborty/Email-Generaor/README.md

 After Download Extract it.
 Right click
-Open folder as intellij idea project or Open folder as project eclipse Than, Open Src and also open .java files and Run.
+Open folder as intellij idea project or Open folder as project eclipse Then, Open Src and also open .java files and Run.